cobwebch/external_import/Documentation/Administration/MmRelations/Index.rst

 Description
-  If some MM-relations exist several times in your external data (because they have various additional fields), you must set this property to 1, so that they are preserved (otherwise TCEmain will take only unique "uid\_local"-"uid\_foreign" pairs into account).
+  If some MM-relations exist several times in your external data (because they have various additional fields), you must set this property to 1, so that they are preserved (otherwise the TYPO3 Core Engine will take only unique "uid\_local"-"uid\_foreign" pairs into account).

 Scope